 4. Culture Night in Reykjavik

 Culture Night or 'Menningarnótt' is a one day festival taking place in Reykjavík, on a Saturday normally around the 20th of August.
-In 2016 it took place on Saturday the 20th of August.
+In 2017 it will take place on Saturday the 19th of August.
 Dance, design, music, art, concerts, games, pop-up shops and all sorts of interactive activities happen all over town.
 Galleries and museums are open (most, if not all, with free entry).
 The Reykjavík marathon takes place on the same day.